Starting a small business means you will be working for yourself and classed as a sole trader by HM Revenue and Customs (e.g. for tax purposes).

 For some, the best part is you get to 'be your own boss'.
-In most cases that means you can be more flexible when and how you work.
+In most cases, that means you can be more flexible as to when and how you conduct your work.

-Whereas others may see setting up a business as an opportunity to command a higher salary.
-Of course, it usually depends on what type of industry you start working in.
+Whereas, others will see setting up a business as an opportunity to command a higher salary.
+Of course, it will also depend on what type of industry you start working in.

 There are downsides to working for yourself too.
-But this guide will help those who are 'going it alone' follow the rules of self-employment.
+This guide will help anyone who is planning on 'going it alone' follow the rules of self-employment.

-Those who are going self-employed have several important things to do.
-The first step is informing HMRC that you are self-employed for your tax obligations.
+If you are going to start trading, you will have several important things to do.
+The first step is informing HMRC that you are self-employed (e.g. to fulfill your tax obligations).

 The next step is choosing a business structure.
-This will have an impact on your paperwork responsibilities and business insurance.
+This will have an impact on your responsibilities for bookkeeping as well as the need for business insurance.

-As a rule you are going self-employed and working for yourself if you:
+As a rule, HM Revenue and Customs (HMRC) will classify you as a self-employed worker, and therefore working for yourself, if you:

-Note: Most of these situations also apply to those who own a limited company.
-This includes those where HMRC do not class you as self-employed.
-In this case you would be an owner and an employee of your company.
+Note: Most of these situations also apply to anyone who is the owner of a limited company.
+This also includes situations where HMRC do not class you as self-employed.
+In this case, you would be an owner and an employee of your company.

-In some cases, you can be both self-employed and employed - at the same time.
-So for example, working for an employer in the day time and running your own business afterwards would meet the criteria.
+You can be both self-employed and employed at the same time.
+Hence, working for an employer in the day time, and running your own business afterwards, would meet this criteria.

-If you are selling goods or services you could get classed as a trader.
-In this case: If you are trading, you are self-employed.
-As a rule you will be trading if you:
+If you are selling goods or services, you could also be classed as a trader.
+As such, trading in this way means you are self-employed.

-As a rule, selling a few unwanted items on an occasional basis, and not planning to make a profit, means you are not trading.
-But, you cannot use losses from a hobby to reduce your tax bill.
+As a rule, selling a few unwanted items on an occasional basis, and not planning to make a profit, means you are not trading, per se.
+Even so, you cannot use any losses from a hobby or pastime to reduce your tax bill.

-Note: HM Revenue and Customs website has a facility for checking your employment status for tax purposes.
+Note: HM Revenue and Customs have a facility that allows you to check employment status for tax (including workers on specific engagements).

-You may need to register for and file your Self Assessment tax return when you start working for yourself as a self-employed person.
-This ensures you pay the correct National Insurance and Income Tax.
+You may need to register for, and file, your Self Assessment tax return when you start working for yourself as a self-employed person.
+Doing so ensures you pay the correct amount of National Insurance and Income Tax.

 You would still be able to make voluntary Class 2 National Insurance payments even if you do not register.
 Doing so would help to make sure you get the full State Pension.

-Note: As a sole trader, you would also need to follow all the rules for running and naming a business venture.
+Note: As a sole trader, you would also need to follow all the rules for running and naming a business venture or enterprise.

-Several other business structures differ to those of being an individual sole trader.
+Several other business structures differ to those for becoming an individual sole trader.
 For example, you might choose to: